qsnake/gpaw/doc/devel/profiling.rst

 Automatic
 ^^^^^^^^^^^^
 Timing information for every Python and C function is measured.
 You will need to compile a special version of gpaw.
 This is often referred to as the instrumented binary.
+It is important to understand that instrumentation will be performed on three distinctlevels:
+* MPI
+* Python
+* C

 Simply include the following into ``customize.py`` and run ``python setup.py build_ext``::